google-cloud-japan/sa-ml-workshop/LLM-Grammar-Service-APP/README.md

 Open `https://[Project ID].web.app/` (replace `[Project ID]` with your project ID) with a web browser.

-As in the following screenshot, input some (gramatically incorrect) English text and click the "Correct me!" button.
+As in the following screenshot, input some (grammatically incorrect) English text and click the "Correct me!" button.
 A new text with grammar correction and three model sentences will appear on the screen.

 ![screenshot](/LLM-Grammar-Service-APP/screenshot.png)